bgreenacre/WordpressConfig/README.md

 ## Examples

-	// This is the contents of a config file named "plugin.php" in "/path/to/configs".
+	// This is the contents of a config file named "example.php" in "/path/to/configs".

 	return array(
 		'name'	=> 'Plugin Example',